Robaina/Pynteny/README.md

     If the PGAP database is employed (see `pynteny download` below), synteny blocks can also be specified by gene symbols, such as $$\lt leuD \space 0 \space \lt leuC \space 1 \space \lt leuA.$$ In that case, the program will try to match gene symbols to HMM names in the PGAP database previous to running the search.

-* `pynteny preprocess`: predict ORFs with [prodigal]()and add positional information to each ORF &mdash; i.e., loci and gene number within assembled contig.
+* `pynteny build`: predict ORFs with [prodigal]()and add positional information to each ORF &mdash; i.e., loci and gene number within assembled contig.
 Alternatively, the user can provide their own ORF annotations in GenBank format.
 * `pynteny download`: downloads the latest version of the [NCBI Prokaryotic Genome Annotation Pipeline](https://github.com/ncbi/pgap) (PGAP) HMM database.
 However, the user may provide their own HMM database.

+## Citation

+If you use this software, please cite it as below:

+Semidán Robaina Estévez.
+(2022).
+Pynteny: synteny-aware hmm searches made easy (Version 0.0.1).
+Zenodo. https://doi.org/10.5281/zenodo.7048685

 <br>
 <br>